wigglememore/AdventOfCode/2021/readme.md

 ### Day 2

-For day 2 I used the [strings module](https://gbenthien.net/strings/index.html]) by George to split the direction and move amount and once again did the coordinate update during file read-in.
+For day 2 I used the [strings module](https://gbenthien.net/strings/index.html]) by George to split the direction and move amount and once again did the number crunching  during file read-in.
 The 'split' subroutine should work for this, however the output of the string after the delimiter didn't seem to work, so I used the 'parse' subroutine instead.
 Probably not quite as clean but it worked.

 Additionally, I had trouble reading in each line of the input file with read(101,*, iostat=iostatus) line where 'line' was initialised as character(30) because it seemed to stop reading at the space between the direction and distance.
 I fixed this by using read(101,'(A)', iostat=iostatus) line which I'm almost certain is bad Fortran 90 (I think it is left over from Fortran 77) but again, it worked...